SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 #### Borrowing and Consuming Parameters

-By default, Swift uses a set of rules to automatically manage manage object lifetime across function calls, copying values when required.
+By default, Swift uses a set of rules to automatically manage object lifetime across function calls, copying values when required.
 The default rules are designed to minimize overhead in most cases --- if you want more specific control,